JennyGeryak/wet-editor/public/app/wiki.md

 <a name="Observable"></a>

 ## Observable
-standart subject for obsrver
+standart subject for obsrver.

 **Kind**: global class
 <a name="subscribe"></a>

 ## .subscribe(observer)
-for subscribing observers
+need for subscribing observers.

 **Kind**: instance function
 **Access:** public